jianqiucao/EE367L/Lab1.md

   `chmod 775 scriptlab1`
   `./scriptlab1`

 - Demonstrate it to the TA.
-Tar **scriptlab1** and gzip it.
-Then upload it into laulima:

-  `tar -czvf scriptlab.tar.gz scriptlab1`

 ## GDB Lab